nwturner/stocks/README.md

 ## Project Files
 The project includes three files:

-1. `storable.py` generates the quote data for the stock portfolio based on the given date and the holdings in the portfolio on that day.
+1. `storable.py` generates the price and quantity data for the stock portfolio based on the given date and the holdings in the portfolio on that day.
-2. `param.cfg` is a configuration file that contains the path to the SQLite database and a list of dates for which the quote data should be generated.
+2. `param.cfg` is a configuration file that contains the path to the SQLite database and a list of dates for which the price and quantity data should be generated.
 3. `stock_portfolio.sqlite` is an SQLite database file with all of the tables that are used in this project.

 ## Instructions